jim3/Wifi-Analyzer-Kismet/README.md

 ### Wifi Analyzer

-This is just an initialization of the project...as always, this repo is more of a learning exercise than anything else, sort of my "coding diary", for lack of a better term.
-I happen to pick up a lot of "toys" recently and looking to build some cool things with them...
+This is just an initialization of the project...as always, this repo is more of a learning exercise than anything else, sort of my "coding diary", for lack of a better term. ut I happen to pick up a lot of "toys" recently and looking to build some cool things with them...

+### Project Description

+One very useful endpoint of the Kismet Wireless API is the "Device views" endpoint.
+Specifically, when just getting started is the "Access point devies view":
+`/devices/views/phydot11_accesspoints/devices.json`

+This endpoint returns Wi-Fi access point devices _only_.
+Read more about it here: [Access points device view#](https://www.kismetwireless.net/docs/api/wifi_dot11/#access-points-device-view)

+The other useful (and related) endpoing is the _"Wi-fi related devices"_ endpoint: `/phy/phy80211/related-to/{DEVICEKEY}/devices.json`.
+This endpoint will return an array of complete device records of the associated devices, for example the clients associated to a particular access point.
+These two endpoints are very useful for starting out with the Kismet Wireless API.

+**Note**: Credit should go to [Introduction to Kismet Wireless REST API](https://www.youtube.com/watch?v=3LJo4RPT9JE) excellent YouTube videos on the Kismet REST APi for the above mentioned endpoints, I hope to build on this and add some additional functionality.
+If you are just getting started check out his videos, it'll save you some time.

 ---

-**Technologies (to be) Used**
+## Technologies (to be) Used

 ### Software